carsonoid/workshop-learn-github-actions/content/workshop/4-actions/index.md

 There is often runtime metadata that you need to make use of within your workflow or action's `yaml`.

 Actions have access to most of the contexts depending on the specific workflow and job run conditions.
 Contexts typically have much more accessible data then `Environment Variables`.
-But thanks the the `env` section of actions and workflows you can export *any* context data as an evironment variable even if that data is not included in [the defaults](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#default-environment-variables)
+But thanks the the `env` section of actions and workflows you can export *any* context data as an environment variable even if that data is not included in [the defaults](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs)

 ```yaml
 name: Print Sometimes